Kingoftheslain/MichaelsBookStore/MichaelsBookStore/ReadMe.txt

 Migration file for AddProductToDb is 20221124012517_AddProductToDb.cs

 18:55 I have Finished Part 3 Section 1, I had a Typo issue at the end where I misspelt IProductRepository, which wouldn't allow it to call the other locations

+19:23 I have managed to Finish up to Part 3 Section 2